The Night at the Museum: Novelization

+To accompany the release of the film adaptation, a novelization written by Leslie Goldman was published in 2006.

 Goldman's version of the book, Night at the Museum, is an expanded version of Trenc's story.
 However, in this story every exhibit in the museum comes to life.
 After Larry tells his son about the strange things he sees at work every night, the son spends a night at the museum and finds out that the stories his father tells him are true.

 This version was included on the New York Times Best Seller list in 2007, and was featured in Publishers Weekly, The New York Post and Newsday magazine.